flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   not sufficiently user facing or offers overly niche or limited functionality will not be accepted.

-- **Low-Effort submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single source-files or forks of existing projects without any significant modification will not be accepted.
+- **Low-effort submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single source-files or forks of existing projects without any significant modification will not be accepted.

-- **Misleading or malicious applications**: Applications that impersontate, provide false or misleading descriptions, functionality, attempt to deceive users, violate trademarks, infringes copyrights or contains malicious code will not be accepted.
+- **Misleading or malicious applications**: Applications that impersonate, provide false or misleading descriptions, functionality, attempt to deceive users, violate trademarks, infringes copyrights or contains malicious code will not be accepted.